brundonsmith/thin-cms/README.md

 });
 ```

+## Optional Attributes for `Number`
+### `isMoney`: Boolean
+Whether or not this number is considered to be money.
+Affects appearance
+and decimal precision in the Admin UI.

 ## Optional Attributes for `String`
 ### `stringType`: String
 Value can be `'short'`, `'long'`, or `'rich'`.
 Defaults to `'short'` when